 UAL is offering the following funding opportunities for research degree students.
 You can also get information on alternative routes for funding.

-- You must submit an initial application via the technē application portal by 9am on Monday 6 January 2020.
-Please ensure you refer to the 'Guide for Students Applying to technē' document, available on the technē application portal, when drafting an application.
-Feedback will then be provided to applicants in time for the final application.
+Please refer to the Technē 2020-21 Application Form Guidance Notes (Guide to Applying - 2021 entry), available on the Technē portal, when drafting an application.
+Feedback will be provided to applicants in time for the final application.

 Alternative guide to postgraduate funding

 This guide provides advice and information for prospective and current graduate students about applying for alternative sources of funding, particularly from charities and trusts.
 Find out more and access the guide.

 The Alternative Guide to Postgraduate Funding is independently published by GradFunding.